lostluck/experimental/local/internal/README.md

 logging them and shoving everything into a map.
 Extraction and can happen next time.

+Last notes for the night: Because of the way I'm re-using pcollection IDs as the data source and sink, and not replacing the ids for inputs or outputs of the single transform bundles we end up doubling the PCollection metrics.
+We either need to do the re-writing (leading to bonus metrics for the logical pcollections) or filtering out the SDK metrics for Sources.
+We should also do some basic validation with the metrics too, like ensuring the final DataChannel count matches the number of elements we sent.

 # Notes to myself: 2022-01-28

 I didn't want to have to hardcode all the dang metrics urns